D3crypT0r/JKSSB/README.md

 # Visiting JKSSB
-On February 17, I went there and I met Abdul Raqib Bhat  (Jr. KAS ) Undersecretary JKSSB and shared my concerns.
+On February 17, I went there and I met Abdul Raqib Bhat  (Jr. KAS ) Undersecretary JKSSB, and shared my concerns.
 I also suggested him Full cybersecurity assessment.
 He  said that I will share these things with Reyaz Sb and we  will get back to you within days.
 ![image](https://github.com/D3crypT0r/JKSSB/assets/66831571/7d07c68a-7942-4de9-ad87-64d248af1ee3)

 # Communication abruptly cut after 17-February-2023
-I made muntiple attempts to get the update from Mr. Reyaz Ahmad Malik but recieved no response.
+I made multiple attempts to get the update from Mr. Reyaz Ahmad Malik but received no response.

 # It's important to note that the assurance of a reward  was not given by a low-level employee or an IT  professional at JKSSB.
 Instead, it was promised by a  senior KAS officer, the Controller of Examination   JKSSB, who holds significant authority within the  organization.
 Is this the appropriate way to treat  youth who contribute  constructively?